ThinkMcFlyThink/MPV-LoudNorm/README.md

 # MPV-LoudNorm
 Automatic and non-destructive 2-pass loudnorm audio filter generator for the MPV player (https://mpv.io/).

-Rather than simply using the typical `af=lavfi=[loudnorm=I=-16.0:TP=-1.5:LRA=11.0]` filter found online, this script perfoms ebur128 and volumedetect to get the file's sound profile - making it more accurate.
-The results are saved as a txt file in the same directory as the file being played, therefore analysis does not need be re-run in the future.
+Rather than simply using the typical `af=lavfi=[loudnorm=I=-16.0:TP=-1.5:LRA=11.0]` filter found online, this script perfoms 2 pass loudnorm to get the file's audio profile - making it more accurate than the single pass approach.
+The results are saved as a json file in the same directory as the file being played, therefore analysis does not need be re-run in the future.

 Then based on the information in the txt file, a filter string is built and passed into MPV.
 Typical example `af=lavfi=[loudnorm=I=-16.0:TP=-1.5:LRA=11.0:measured_I=-19.5:measured_LRA=16.2:measured_TP=-1.1:measured_thresh=-30.6]`.